 - Begin by inquiring at any of our course reserves locations or fill out the UGA Libraries’ online form.

-- Submit a list of citations or materials to the Libraries' course reserves staff.
-We'll locate and process the materials for students to either access digitally or physical materials may be assigned a two-hour, one-day, three-day, or seven-day loan period at one of our libraries.
-For DVD or streaming media reserves, please contact the Media Desk at 706‐542‐7360 or via email.
+- Submit a list of citations or materials to the Libraries’ course reserves staff.
+We’ll locate and process the materials for students to either access digitally, or physical materials may be assigned a two-hour, one-day, three-day, or seven-day loan period at one of our libraries.
+For DVD or streaming media reserves, you can email the Media Desk or contact them by phone at 706‐542‐7360.

-If you have any questions or comments, please contact reserves coordinator Ben Lawrence (Main Library) via email or call 706‐542‐2081; or reserves supervisor Brenda Robbins (Science Library) via email or call 706‐542‐4535.
+If you have any questions or comments, please email the reserves coordinator Ben Lawrence (Main Library) or call 706‐542‐2081; or email the reserves supervisor Brenda Robbins (Science Library) or call 706‐542‐4535.

-The College of Eudcation Curriculum Committee meets throughout the year, typically quarterly, from 1-3 p.m. in Aderhold Room G23 on the third Monday of the month.
-For details and the latest schedule, please email Krista Vanderpool.
+The College of Education Curriculum Committee meets throughout the year, typically quarterly, from 1-3 p.m. in Aderhold Room G23 on the third Monday of the month.
+For details and the latest schedule, please contact Krista Vanderpool.

-- A change in the level of an already approved program (e.g. add an MAT to undergraduate program)
+- A change in the level of an already approved program (e.g. add an M.A.T. to an undergraduate program)